Tkoefod/goNotes/content/lessons/templates_intro.md

 ` import io/html/template `

 ##### Define the template file
 ` t, _ := template.ParseFiles("templateName.html") ` //name of new template is "t" and we do not have an error variable.

 ##### Execute the template.
 ```
+  p := MyTemplateStruct{
+    Title: "someTile",
+    OtherSomthing: "somethingElse",
-  p := MyTemplateStruct{ Title: "someTile", OtherSomthing: "somethingElse", Num: 13} // a struct that was made to pass more then one variable to the template.
+    Num: 13} // struct to enable multiple values pass.
   t.Execute((w,p))
 ```